DarkMikey/WikiMapToQGis/README.md

 # WikiMapToQGis

 In order to import WikiMap data (json) to QGIS (csv) a data transformation is necessary.
-This script enabes this by extracting the coordinates from a WikiMap json.
+This script enables this by extracting the coordinates from a WikiMap json.
+The output file can then be easily converted to csv (e.g. by using a simple [online converter](https://www.convertcsv.com/json-to-csv.htm)) and imported to QGIS.

 ## Input